TZN Xenna: History

 TZN Xenna was founded in August 1981 in Warsaw by Zygzak, Gogo Szulc and Piotr Dubiel.
 The first name was Kamash and the Eckers.
 According to Marek, the name translated into English would be "That Means Xenna" (tzn translating as "that means" and xenna being just a word with no meaning, like a name).

 Their first concert group had on September 11, 1981 in "Skarpa" club.
 In the same month band took part in new wave Festival in Toruń, but without success.
+In 1982, TZN Xenna performed on the "Rock Galicja" tour with the bands Dezerter and Deuter in southern Poland.